Aluminum industry body asks U.S. authorities to probe China exports

-NEW YORK (Reuters) - A U.S. aluminum industry body has called on federal authorities to investigate allegations that Chinese producers of the metal are improperly labeling their exports, flooding the market and driving down global prices.
+NEW YORK, Sept 17 (Reuters) - A U.S. aluminum industry body has called on federal authorities to investigate allegations that Chinese producers of the metal are improperly labeling their exports, flooding the market and driving down global prices.

 U.S. aluminum producers have alleged that the Chinese have mislabeled exports as semi-fabricated aluminum in order to evade an export tax on primary aluminum.
 These products, the U.S. producers say, are often re-melted into primary aluminum further along in the supply chain.